pkarthik88/ReactNative/README.md

 * No need to clone this repository.
 * Copy the files App.js and IssueList.js into the AwesomeProject folder.
 * You will be able to see the changes instantly on the Android emulator (if it was started already).
-* You are good to start coding Assignment 5!
+* You are good to start coding Assignment 4!

+### References
+Below instructions are adapted from https://dev-yakuza.posstree.com/en/react-native/install-on-windows/ and https://reactnative.dev/docs/environment-setup.